GhaouiYoussef/instagram-detox/README.md

-# Instagram Detox — Hide Stories & Notes
+# Instagram Detox — Hide Stories, Notes & Suggestions

-Removes Instagram Stories and Notes on desktop with a lightweight Chrome extension.
+Removes Instagram Stories, Notes, and Profile Suggestions on desktop with a lightweight Chrome extension.
 Includes a popup to toggle each feature.

 ## Install (Unpacked)